Last updated November 2025

 Conclusion

 Technology is essential for education, job searches, healthcare, and communication.
 If you receive Medicaid, you can qualify for a free or low-cost tablet through trusted providers like QLink Wireless, Assurance Wireless, and SafeLink.
-Apply today.
-Gather your documents, find a provider, and claim your free tablet now.
+Apply today by gathering your documents, finding a provider, and claiming your free tablet now.